RetroPie/RetroPie-Docs/docs/Playstation-1.md

 #### Performance - PSX CPU Clock

 The clock speed percentage of the emulated PSX hardware's CPU can be adjusted by the user.
-While the default setting of "57" is decent, it does cause some games to exceed their intended framerate and the setting of "55" is recommended to reduce this from happening in more games.
+While the default setting of **57** is decent, it does cause some games to exceed their intended framerate and the setting of **55** is recommended to reduce this from happening in more games.
+Some games, such as "Final Fantasy 7" and "Final Fantasy Tactics", may need even lower CPU speeds.
+See [[ Setting Core Options per-ROM | RetroArch-Core-Options#setting-core-options-per-rom ]].

-Using a controller while a PSX game is running, navigate to RetroArch's Quick Menu (Hotkey Enable + Top Face Button by default), then enter the Options section.
-In Options, you will want to change "PSX cpu clock (default 57)" from "57" to "55".

-If you encounter slowdown in games, then increasing the "PSX cpu clock (default 57)" from "55" to something higher may fix that issue if the slowdown is CPU speed related.

-While 55 is considered a safe number, it will still cause games like "Final Fantasy 7" and "Final Fantasy Tactics" to exceed their framerate.
-In Options, you should use the "Create game-options file" function at the top, then change "PSX cpu clock (default 57)" from "55" to "54" for games like that.
-As for why "54" isn't recommended due to this happening, that is due to the possibility of more games requiring even less and these being two well known exceptions to the recommended setting of "55".

 #### Performance - Disable Vibration

 Vibration is known to cause slowdown in some games.
-Disabling vibration in-game (if possible) is recommended if you notice this happen, and you may want to disable it in lr-pcsx_rearmed as well if your controller doesn't have vibration or doesn't work.
+Disabling vibration in-game (if possible) is recommended if you notice this happen, or don't have a controller with vibration ability.
+See [[ Setting Core Options | RetroArch-Core-Options#setting-core-options ]].

-Using a controller while a PSX game is running, navigate to RetroArch's Quick Menu (Hotkey Enable + Top Face Button by default), then enter the Options section.
-In Options, you will want to change "Enable Vibration" to "disabled".
+Change Core Option **Enable Vibration** to **disabled**

-Keep in mind that disabling vibration in-game is what is known to reduce the slowdown it causes, and may still cause the slowdown even if vibration is disabled in lr-pcsx_rearmed.
+Instances in-game where vibration occurs may still cause the slowdown even if vibration is disabled.

 #### Video - Double Internal Resolution

-lr-pcsx_rearmed has a core option to improve graphical fidelity by doubling the normal resolution, producing a sharper 3D image, however all 2D bitmaps and texture maps retain the original resolution.
-On a Pi 2 this introduces some slowdown and audio skipping, but on a Pi 3 it appears to work without issue.
-The 'speed hack' option is required for good results, but has some (sometimes game-breaking) visual glitches.
+lr-pcsx_rearmed has a Core Option **Enahance Resolution (Slow)** that improves graphical fidelity by doubling the normal resolution, producing a sharper 3D image, however all 2D bitmaps and texture maps retain their original resolution.
+It can present some (sometimes game-breaking) visual glitches.
+It should be used in tandem with the **Enhanced Resolution (Speed Hack)** for best performance, but this can increase the glitches.
+See [[ Setting Core Options | RetroArch-Core-Options#setting-core-options ]].

-Using a controller while a PSX game is running, navigate to RetroArch's Quick Menu (Hotkey Enable + Top Face Button by default), then enter the Options section.
-In Options, you will want to change "Enhanced resolution (slow)" to "enabled" and "Enhanced resolution speed hack" to "enabled".

-If you encounter issues using the above settings, then there are two things you can do.
-In Options, you should use the "Create game-options file" function at the top, then try changing "Enhanced resolution speed hack" to "disabled", exit back to EmulationStation, and see if the problem is corrected without gameplay slowdown.
-If problems persist, then change "Enhanced resolution (slow)" to "disabled".
+On a Pi 2 it can introduce performance issues, even with the speed hak, but on a Pi 3 and up it should be perform better, sometimes even without the speed hack.
+To disable these options for games which exhibit issues, or to only enable it for games that perform well, see [[ Setting Core Options per-ROM | RetroArch-Core-Options#setting-core-options-per-rom ]].

 #### Video - Disable Dithering

 The PSX had a dithering trick that blended colors together in an attempt to make games look more colorful.
-On modern TVs, this makes the graphics look dirty to some people.

-Using a controller while a PSX game is running, navigate to RetroArch's Quick Menu (Hotkey Enable + Top Face Button by default), then enter the Options section.
-In Options, you will want to change "Enable Dithering" to "disabled".
+On modern TVs this effect can be less desirable.
+To disable, set the Core Option **Enable Dithering** to **disabled**.
+See [[ Setting Core Options | RetroArch-Core-Options#setting-core-options ]].

 #### Audio - Switch Interpolation to Gaussian

-Some games like "Spyro: Year of the Dragon" have audio corruption issues using the default "simple" setting.
-The alternative "gaussian" setting fixes audio issue with minimal cost to performance.
+Some games like "Spyro: Year of the Dragon" have audio corruption issues using the default Core Option **Sound: Interpolation** value of **simple**.
+The alternative **gaussian** setting fixes audio issue with minimal cost to performance.
+See [[ Setting Core Options | RetroArch-Core-Options#setting-core-options ]].

-Using a controller while a PSX game is running, navigate to RetroArch's Quick Menu (Hotkey Enable + Top Face Button by default), then enter the Options section.
-In Options, you will want to change "Sound: Interpolation" to "gaussian".

-Users following the "Video - Double Internal Resolution" tweak should keep in mind that setting "Sound: Interpolation" to "gaussian" may affect performance to a more noticeable degree.

 ## Memory Card and Save State